reanimate/reanimate/README.md

 $ stack ./examples/doc_drawCircle.hs
 ```

 This should render the `doc_drawCircle` example in a new browser window.
-If you then change the
+Automatic code reloading
-animation source code, the browser window will automatically reload and show the updated animation.
+will not be enabled unless you run `:cmd reanimateLive` from a GHCi session.

-## Using Cabal
+## Running examples from the repository using Cabal

 It's also possible to use cabal instead of stack: